T

 $4–$8

-A slow-cooked lentil dish made with black lentils and kidney beans, enriched with butter, cream, and spices.
-Its creamy texture and deep flavor are unparalleled.
+A slow-cooked lentil dish made with whole black lentils and red kidney beans, enriched with butter, cream, and spices.
+It's a hearty and comforting staple, best enjoyed with naan or rice.

 Where to try: Khan Market or Karim's (Old Delhi)